mastodon/documentation/content/en/admin/scaling.md

 #### Setting a password {#pgbouncer-password}

-First off, if your `mastodon` user in Postgres is set up without a password, you will need to set a password.
+First off, if your `mastodon` user in PostgreSQL is set up without a password, you will need to set a password.

 Here’s how you might reset the password: